deerings/deerings/README.md

 - 🧑🏻‍🎓 I’m a second-year Masters student at the UCSD Halıcıoğlu Data Science Institute.
 - 🌱 This quarter, I'm currently learning about data mining on the web (DSC256R) and data visualization (DSC209R).

+- Want to see what I've been up to lately?
+Check out [my portfolio](https://deerings.github.io/my-portfolio).